 Animal protein – depending on your lifestyle you may choose to include animal proteins in your diet.
 Choose high quality animal products such wild-caught, grass-fed, pasture-raised, organic.
 This means not only better quality in taste and nutrients but also supports more sustainable farming practices.

-Dairy and Gluten – These are two of the most common food intolerances.
+Dairy and Gluten – These are two of the most common food intolerances and can trigger inflammation.
 The recipes here are gluten and dairy free, but that doesn’t mean YOU need to be gluten or dairy free.
 Listen to your body and look at your diet as a whole.
 If you are struggling with digestive issues, skin or health problems, trying eliminating these foods for a couple weeks and see how you feel.
 I also recommend working with a Dietitian (me or another certified professional) to help you tailor your lifestyle to feel your best.